zenfinity/zenfinity/README.md

 ### Hi! 👋
-## Data Visualization Engineer | Helping professionals and companies tell the stories buried in their data

 My purpose is to connect people to each other and what's important to them.
 I like creating compelling visuals that reveal relationships and meaning otherwise concealed within data.
 In my free time I enjoy meditation, coffee, and nature.